Vet Tech Institute faculty members include:

 Melissa Sowa, C.V.T., gathered a variety of experiences after graduated from Vet Tech Institute in 2009.
 For four years, she was part of a 24/7- 365 practice that handled both emergencies and routine care.
 Melissa then joined a fast-paced clinic that performed 30-to-40 surgeries per day; during her four years there, she completed her apprentice with AWDA and became a certifier and evaluator for S.A.R. teams.
 Along the way, she has earned a B.S. from the University of Pittsburgh and a master's degree in Industrial Organizational Psychology from Argosy University.
 She and her husband, Piet, live with their two German shepherds, Vader and Neo, and their cat, Isis.
 Melissa still finds time to teach dog classes, compete in dog sports, lead a unit on a search and rescue team, be a handler for K9 Vader and K9 Neo, and operate as a certifier for search-and-rescue k9 teams.

-Lisa M. Szafranski, C.V.T., Program Coordinator, SCNAVTA Advisor, is a graduate of the Median School of Allied Health careers and has been working in the veterinary field for over 30 years, and still works part-time at V.C.A.
-Duncan Manor Animal Hospital.
+Lisa M. Szafranski, C.V.T., Program Coordinator, SCNAVTA Advisor, is a graduate of the Median School of Allied Health careers and has been working in the veterinary field for over 30 years--still working part-time at VCA Duncan Manor Animal Hospital.
 She is certified in Canine Obedience from the National Canine College in Columbus, has taught obedience classes, and has competed in agility and obedience trials with her dogs.
 "Mrs. S" brings her enthusiasm and love of the field of veterinary medicine into the classroom, and her "Mrs. S-isms" are a helpful way to retain the critical Terminology words.
-Mrs. S shares her home with two Beagles, Tripp and Ike (whom she adopted from the school), a Parson Russell terrier, Lily (who is a certified therapy dog that goes on pre-school visits and has been in two of our commercials), and two amazing cats, Dottie and Obi (also adopted from the school).
+Mrs. S shares her home with a beagle, Ike (whom she adopted from the school); a Parson Russell terrier, Lily (who is a certified therapy dog that goes on pre-school visits and has been in two of our commercials); a rescue Rottweiler, "Bean"; and two amazing cats, Dottie and Obi (also adopted from the school).

 Please select a date and time to schedule your visit.